AndreMIsidoro/tools/evil_winrm/README.md

 	-i : Specifies the target ip
 	-u : Specifies the user to login
 	-p : Specifies the password to login
+	-H: Specifies a hash instead of a password to login

 ## Usage

+evil-winrm -i <ip_to_remote_machine> -u 'username' -p 'password'

+evil-winrm -i <ip_to_remote_machine> -u 'username' -H 'hash'

 Upload and download a file